westhecool/cpanel-installer/README.md

-# cpanel installer for CentOS 7 or 8, CloudLinux 7, or RHEL 7:
+# cpanel installer for CentOS, CloudLinux, or RHEL:

 run "ip a" to get your network interface that's not "io" note that value